galacean/engine/docs/en/core/clone.md

 - Note:

   - `shallowClone` and `deepClone` are usually used for *Object*, *Array*, and *Class* types.
-  - `shallowClone` maintains its own reference independently after cloning and clones all its internal fields using the assignment method (copying the value for primitive types and copying the reference address for reference types).
+  - `shallowClone` will maintain its own independent reference after cloning and clone all its internal fields by assignment (if the internal field is a basic type, the value will be copied; if the internal field is a reference type, the reference address will be copied).
-  - `deepClone` performs deep cloning, recursively cloning properties, and how the sub-properties of properties are cloned depends on the decorators of the sub-properties.
+  - `deepClone` is a deep clone that will recursively clone the properties deeply.
+How the sub-properties of the properties are cloned depends on the decorators of the sub-properties.
-  - If the clone decorators do not meet the requirements, you can append custom cloning by implementing the [_cloneTo()](/apis/design/#IClone-cloneTo) method.
+  - If the clone decorators do not meet the requirements, you can implement the [_cloneTo()](/en/apis/design/#IClone-cloneTo) method to add custom cloning.